 The mature cells in the PEC-Encap™ product produce insulin, glucagon and somatostatin.

 PEC-Encap Clinical Trial – STEP ONE Preliminary Update

 ViaCyte received approval from the U.S. Food and Drug Administration (FDA) in August 2014 to begin evaluation in human clinical trials.
 The PEC-Encap clinical trial (STEP ONE* trial), underway at clinical centers in Canada and the USA, is evaluating basic safety and tolerability in patients with type 1 diabetes.
 See Clinical Trials.

 It is early but observations so far indicate that PEC-Encap is safe and well-tolerated by patients.
 All trials have adverse events, and events observed in the STEP ONE trial have generally been those that would be anticipated, related to the surgical procedure, such as discomfort during a post-operative recovery period.
 To date no adverse events related to the implanted cells have been observed.
 The Encaptra® device appears to be immuno-protective as designed with no evidence of allo- or auto-immune activation or sensitization in patients to date.

 The observations in the STEP ONE trial are encouraging, but further development to ensure effective engraftment in patients is needed.
 ViaCyte continues to make progress on reducing variability between patients and improving cell engraftment with the PEC-Encap product candidate.
+Towards this end, ViaCyte is collaborating with W. L. Gore & Associates, world leaders in implantable medical devices, to further develop novel implantable cell therapy delivery device technologies.
 Clinical observations with the PEC-Encap product candidate are also informing progress with development of the PEC-Direct product candidate.

 *Safety, Tolerability, and Efficacy of VC-01 Combination Product in Type One Diabetes